nyyakko/devops-learning-stuff/README.md

         - Pods whose containers continously crash or fail their probes are never deleted automatically
     - Debugging a pod controller by a ReplicaSets
+- Deployments
+    - Why use a Deploment?
+    - Updating a deployment
+        - Deployment strategies
+            - Recreate
+            - RollingUpdate
+            - Canary
+            - A/B Testing
+            - Blue/Green
+            - Shadowing
+        - Pausing the update
+    - Availability

 ### Observability